gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 ### Command to create the ui5-deploy.yaml file

-A newly created project does not contain a deployment configuration (`ui5-deploy.yaml`) but you can create it by executing `npx fiori create deploy-config`.
+A newly created project does not contain a deployment configuration (`ui5-deploy.yaml`) but you can create it by executing `npx fiori add deploy-config`.
 You will be prompted for required information and then the file will be created based on your input and the content of the existing `ui5.yaml` file used for the preview.
 In addition to creating the configuration, the create deployment command will also update your `package.json` so that you can execute `npm run deploy` afterwards to deploy your application.

 ### Setting environment variables in a .env file